amyjko/critically-conscious-computing/chapters/arts.md

 And finally, as nearly all integrations of art and computing education are project based, this integration requires careful attention to project-based learning.
 Researchers have found that open-ended art projects especially need scaffolding and feedback feedback<alegre20>, but that there are subtleties to the types of scaffolding that help.
 For example, starter projects can help with “cold starts,” but can narrow student creativity and do not necessarily benefit learning<coenraad21>.
 Collaboration can help accelerate student progress, but may lead to artistic conflict and less engagement with computational concepts as pairs and groups squabble over media choices<hill13>.
 But scaffolding problem solving, such as planning and debugging programs, can actually help creativity in open-ended projects by supporting challenging self-regulated learning work that distracts from expression<franklin20a,franklin20b,milliken21>.
 Some research has even found that extreme limits on starter projects -- for example, in the case of providing a nearly finished interactive game with only a small number of flexible parameters -- can still offer significant opportunities for self-expression <schanzer18>.
 These findings suggest that artistic freedom, at least when engaging computational media, might actually detract from expression, and that structure and constraints might enable it.

-## Unit Sketch: Critiquing Computation through Computation
+## Unit sketch: Critiquing computation through computation

 The many research projects above have broadly explored teaching methods for integrating art and computing, generally finding that students deeply want to express themselves, and that computational media are as good as any for enabling expression.
 But while many of the platforms explored are provocative, there are few that are strongly supported enough to be viable for classroom use, and even fewer curriculum and a robust community of teachers.
 Platforms mentioned above, such as [Scratch|http://scratch.mit.edu], [p5js|https://editor.p5js.org], and [Sonic Pi|https://sonic-pi.net] are some of the most robust and well supported media that are also designed for learning.{This list is always changing as new platforms emerge and support grows and shrinks.
 This poses a challenge for teachers, as the long term sustainability of any computational medium is always in question.} (The most robust digital art platforms are generally maintained by for-profit companies and designed for professionals).